JazzHutchy/jhbifi/README.md

 - Small-time electronics business owners looking to advertise their goods

 ## Inspiration
-Electronics store templates for inspiration https://www.templatemonster.com/category/electronics-store-templates/
+Electronics store templates for inspiration:

+https://www.templatemonster.com/category/electronics-store-templates/
-- There are many electronics products sites that use
+- There are many electronics products sites that use a black, white and green colour scheme.
-- I like the layout for many gaming products websites, I think they look sleek and the general colour schemes appeal to me.

-Razer -
+Razer
 https://www2.razerzone.com/au-en

-Astro -
+Astro
 http://www.astrogaming.com/

-Alienware -
+Alienware
 http://www.alienware.com.au/

+- I like the layout for many gaming products websites, I think they look sleek and the general colour schemes appeal to me.

 ## Formatting and Miscellaneous Resources